When it comes to using points and miles, there are good redemptions, better redemptions, and the best. You're looking at the best of the best.

 Enter Virgin Atlantic.
-Thanks to a partnership between the two airlines, you can book a flight in Delta One Suites using Virgin Atlantic Flying Club miles.
+Thanks to a partnership between the two airlines, you can book a flight in Delta One business class to Europe using Virgin Atlantic Flying Club miles.
 And you can book that exact same flight for just 50,000 miles.
 It doesn't get much better than flying across the Atlantic like this for just 50,000 miles.

-How to Do It: Earning the 50,000 to 60,000 Virgin Atlantic miles you need to book one of these flights is simple.
+How to Do It: Earning the 50,000 Virgin Atlantic miles you need to book one of these flights is simple.

 That's because you can transfer points to Virgin Atlantic from Chase, American Express, and Citi.
 Better yet, these banks frequently offer transfer bonuses of 30% or more to Virgin Atlantic, like a 30% bonus from Chase to Virgin Atlantic available through the end of the year.
 That makes this outstanding deal even better, lowering your total cost to book Delta business class to Europe to just 39,000 Chase points.

 Japan's ANA is one of the best airlines in the world.
 And its first-class seats are tremendous, with amazing meals, comfortable beds, and top-dollar champagne and drinks.

 These long flights in ANA first class typically cost more than $20,000 round trip.
 Yes, $20,000 or more.
-And you can do it for just 110,000 miles.
-It makes this easily one of the best deals in the world of points and miles.
+And you can do it for just 145,000 miles.
+It makes this easily one of the best deals in the world of points and miles, period.

 How to Do It: Read up on everything you need to know to book ANA First Class using Virgin Atlantic miles.
 And read our review of the fantastic ANA First Class flight from Chicago-O'Hare (ORD) to Tokyo-Haneda (HND).

 By now, you know you can get the miles you need by transferring them from Chase, American Express, or Citi.
-And if you time it right with a sweet transfer bonus, you could book these flights for as few as 85,000 points from Chase, Amex, or Virgin.
+And if you time it right with a sweet transfer bonus, you could book these flights for as few as 112,000 points from Chase, Amex, or Capital One.
 The best gets even better.